ajvondrak/git-topics/doc/git-topics-finish.1.md

 ## DESCRIPTION

 Merges a stable topic branch named <topic> to the _master_ branch for future release.
-This must be done after the topic has been staged to _develop_ for integration testing, which can be done using `git topics stage`.
+This must be done after the topic has been merged into _develop_ for integration testing, which can be done using `git topics integrate`.

 The merge is done with the `--no-ff` flag, ensuring that a merge commit is always created.
 When the topic branch gets deleted, you'll still be able to